-- 2. Make certain the Blade Lever is in the "Off" position.
-See Figure 2.4. - 3.
-Press Clutch/Brake Pedal all the way down, lift Parking Brake Lever and release the Clutch/Brake Pedal to set Parking Brake.
+2. Make certain the Blade Lever is in the "Off" position.
+See Figure 2.4.

+3. Press Clutch/Brake Pedal all the way down, move Parking Brake Latch over and release the Clutch/Brake Pedal to engage the Parking Brake.
 See Figure 2.8.

-- 4. Open vent on fuel filler cap by turning counterclockwise.
+4. Open vent on fuel filler cap by turning counterclockwise.
 NOTE: Failure to open vent on the fuel filler cap can cause engine to stall.
+See Figure 2.6.

-See Figure 3. - 5.
-Move engine speed control to the medium position and the choke control is in the choke position to start a cold engine.
-See Figure 2.7. - 6.
-Turn key to "RUN" position.
-See Figure 2.9.
+5. Move engine speed control to the medium position and the choke control is in the choke position to start a cold engine.
+See Figure 1.1.

-- 7. Pull starter rope with a smooth, even motion until engine starts.
+7. Pull starter rope with a smooth, even motion until engine starts.
 Always guide the starter rope back into the recoil housing.
 Never allow rope to snap back.
-After Engine starts, move engine speed control to the "FAST" position. - 8.
-Allow a brief warm-up until engine runs smooth.
+After Engine starts, move engine speed control to the "FAST" position.